 Is some form of exclusive content required to get the momentum to make that happen?

 And we’re willing to get on board to make that happen.
 The only way this gets any traction is with some exclusive content and we’re willing to be one of the canaries in the mineshaft.

 Do we hope there is a big upside for us?
 Sure.
 That’d be amazing.
 But we also hope this is the start of establishing a new standard.

 Q) That just means more money in your pocket, (you monster!!)

-A) I mean yes, ideally.
+A) I mean yeah, ideally.
 It’s a new store right now though, and that prospect is more of a long term one.
 Right?
-But we really hope and suspect that in the long run this will be better for us financially.
+But we’ve found that in the long run this is better for us financially.
 That’s how we make more and better stuff.